People often assume veganism is healthier, so is vegan cheese good for you?

 Maltodextrin is fairly processed, it’s a powder made from vegetable starch.
 You would likely be consuming a small amount of this compound in vegan cheese.
 As it is common in other foods too, keep in mind maltodextrin is basically a sugar and may even alter the bacteria in your gut (Plos One).

-It does not naturally seem to have a whole lot of nutritional value.
-The good thing is, they are often fortified with added vitamins and minerals, typically vitamin B12 and vitamin D.
+While vegan cheese does not naturally seem to have a whole lot of nutritional value, the good thing is that it is often fortified with added vitamins and minerals, typically vitamin B12 and vitamin D.

 It typically contains little to no protein either – so, non-vegans will not be gaining much if they’re thinking of switching for any purported health benefits (source: Nutritonix).